PrismarineJS/minecraft-data/README.md

 test/test.js to check the json file are valid relative to these schemas.
 These schemas can also be used to understand better how the json files are formatted in order to use it.

+## License

+MIT

+Some of the data was extracted manually or automatically from wiki.vg and minecraft.gamepedia.com.
+If required by one of the sources the license might change to something more appropriate.